Educating physicians who will excel by learning the whole-person approach to delivering superior patient care in

 Years three and four

-Students in years three and four train at regional clinical sites throughout North Carolina.
+Students in years three and four train at regional clinical sites in North and South Carolina.
 Clinical experiences occur within hospitals for inpatient experiences, ambulatory practices and in acute care facilities.
-All students will spend time in rural small and critical access hospitals for an underserved care experience; reflecting the Mission to prepare primary care physicians for underserved areas while preparing students to enter residency in any specialty.
+In keeping with our Mission to prepare primary care physicians for underserved areas while preparing students to enter residency in any specialty, all students spend time in rural small and critical access hospitals for an underserved care experience.